Learning Called Changes

 Learning to Ring Called Changes

 Try to be aware of the bell that is in front of the bell you are following.
 If the bell in front of you is leading then you will have to lead if it is moved.
 Ringers may try to remember the order of the bells as the conductor calls the changes even if they are not directly affected.
 This comes with practice and is very helpful if you progress to conducting the band yourself.
 Don't forget to listen to the sound of the bells.
-Some sequences are very pleasant and this will help get the striking right too.
+Some sequences are very pleasant and listening will help get the striking right too.